autometrics-dev/vscode-autometrics/README.md

 ### 0.0.1

-Initial release of ...
+Initial release which brings in basic Python support

 ---

-## Working on this extension
+## Developing this extension

 This extension is build using: